 What is the Hoover Index?

 The Hoover Index is one of the simplest inequality metrics that are used to measure the deviation from the preferred equal distribution.
-The index is equal to the portion of community income that would be taken from the richer half of the population and given to the other poorer half of the population for the society to be perfectly equal.
+The index is equal to the portion of community income that would be taken from the richer half of the population and given to the other poorer half of the population for a society to be perfectly equal.

-In a perfectly equal society, there would be no need to redistribute the income in order to achieve an equal wealth distribution.
+In a perfectly equal society, there would be no need to redistribute income in order to achieve an equal wealth distribution.
 The Hoover Index is also known as the Robin Hood Index or the Schutz Index.